You drive the Ford, not the title!

 Emissions: We guarantee our vehicles to pass Arizona emissions.
 However, with 49 other states and 49 other sets of laws, it is impossible for us to guarantee 50 state compliance.

-Inspections: Personal inspections allowed by appointment, but with our industry leading WORRY FREE GUARANTEE, pre-sale inspections are largely moot.
+Inspections: Personal inspections allowed by appointment after a price agreement, but with our industry leading WORRY FREE GUARANTEE, pre-sale inspections are largely moot.
 We also allow pre-sale dealer inspections at the buyer's cost

 Forum Selection: In the very unlikely event that any dispute were to arise concerning this entire transaction, Arizona law and jurisdiction will exclusively apply, venue Pima county.